The United Nations says opium production in Burma continued to increase in 2013, in part because poppy farmers had few other ways to make a living.

 In 1999, the country promised to eradicate opium production by 2014.
 But production has now gone up for seven straight years.

-Jason Eligh, UNODC's country manager for Burma, says the idea of a drug-free Burma is a "quite long way away."
+Jason Eligh, UNODC's country manager for Burma, tells VOA the idea of a drug-free Burma is a "quite long way away."

 One of the main problems, Eligh says, is that opium poppies are the only source of adequate income for many farmers in Burma, which is Southeast Asia's poorest country.

-"If a family has no money and they don't have the capacity through the environment around them to earn money, then they're going to take whatever measures they can to try and get money just to survive, just to eat, and that's what we're seeing occurring," he said.
+"If a family has no money and they don't have the capacity through the environment around them to earn money, then they're going to take whatever measures they can to try and get money just to survive, just to eat, and that's what we're seeing occurring."

 Year after year, the UNODC reports find that opium production is also linked to ethnic unrest along Burma's northeast border areas.